richardhenyash/perkulater/TESTING.md

 <br>
 * Sign in to my account.
 The **Sign In** page allows a registered user to **Sign In** to their account.
-**Form Validation** and functionality has been tested and works as expected:
+**Form Validation** and functionality have been tested and work as expected:
 <img src="media/testing/sign-in.png" width="500px" style="margin: 20px;">

 * Sign out of my account.